CompuRoot/unix-scripts/README.md

 Various Unix scripts for administrative tasks

 ## bin
+- `hr` - hr - like HTML tag <hr> but for terminal, draw line to full width of terminal.
 - `timer_dd-hh-mm-ss.sh` - countdown timer.
 Accepts timer data as `dd`-for days, `hh`-for hours, `mm`-for minutes, `ss`-for seconds.<br>
   `hh`, `mm`, `ss` are optional, timer can be specified as
   `timer_dd-hh-mm-ss.sh 365-12` where `mm` and `ss` became 00.<br>